thorgate/django-project-template/{{cookiecutter.repo_name}}/ansible/README.md

 4. Add the deploy token value to the host specific vault file under `registry_token` variable.
 5. Now you can run the ansible stack to set up the docker authentication

+**Note:** If `docker login` times out then check if your server has `golang-docker-credential-helpers` installed.
+      This helper requires X-Server configuration but this fails when it is not installed (which is usually the case within servers).
+      If the helper is installed then either remove it or configure a headless helper instead.
+You can remove it with the following command:
+      ````
+      dpkg -r --ignore-depends=golang-docker-credential-helpers golang-docker-credential-helpers
+      ````

-Note: When you are working directly in the server run the following command to be able to pull images
+**Note:** When you are working directly in the server run the following command to be able to pull images
        from the docker registry:

 ```bash